tisola/PUI2018_ti582/HW6_ti582/README.md

 Refer to my "HW6_A3_TI.ipynb" file.
 For this assignment, I followed the skeleton notebook 'effectivenes of NYC Post-Prison Employment Programs.ipynb' on Dr. Bianco's GitHub repository as a template.

 ## Assignment 4

+Refer to my "HW6_A4_TI.ipynb" file.
+For this assignment, I followed the skeleton notebook 'citibikes_compare_distributions.ipynb' on Dr. Bianco's GitHub repository as a template.